 A team of researchers from the Centre for Oceans, Rivers, Atmosphere and Land Sciences (CORAL) of IIT-KGP and its Architecture and Regional Planning department showed that cities are turning into "urban heat islands" in all seasons during day and night.

 The ‘urban heat islands’ is a well-documented phenomenon.
 The relatively warmer temperatures in urban areas compared to suburban areas (i.e. UHI) have potential health and economic hazards.

-The of 2021 states that deaths caused by high temperatures have risen 74% since 1980.
+The Lancet study of 2021 states that deaths caused by high temperatures have risen 74% since 1980.
 But because heat is far less visible and documented than other kinds of extreme weather, it has been difficult to drum up resources to fight it.
 But now with every year touching new records, channelling resources to prepare cities and urban population to mitigate the effects of the next heatwave are inevitable.

 Cities are Developing Heat Action Plans